behnambm/nordvpn-checker/README.md

 - The syntax is
   > `nord-checker.py [--file | -f] path/to/file [--output | -o] path/to/file`

-For example, `cd` into the recently clone directory and run,
+For example, `cd` into the recently cloned directory and run:

 ```
 $ python3 nord-checker.py --file accounts.txt --output success.txt